shangwei5/ST-AVSR/README.md

 Please change `--data_path` according to yours.

 ### 2) Training

-1. Training ST-AVSR from scratch
+1. Training ST-AVSR from scratch.

 We use an NVIDIA RTX A6000 (48GB) for training.
 Please adjust the `batch_size` and `test{'n_seq'}` in options based on your GPU memory.
 ```
 python -m torch.distributed.launch --nproc_per_node=1 --master_port=1234 train.py --opt options/train_refsrrnn_cuf_siren_adists_only_future_t2.json --dist True